vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Tue Sep 13 03:52:23 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Wed Sep 14 03:46:52 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER